Renmin University of China Law School

 At present, RUC Law School educates more than 3,000 students annually with graduate students accounting for approximately 80% of the student body.
 The Law School confers undergraduate (LL.B.) and graduate degrees (LL.D. and LL.M.) in all secondary disciplines of law, including one national first-level key discipline and four national second-level key disciplines.
-RUC Law School also offers a bachelor's degree in Law with a concentration in Intellectual Property Rights.
+RUC Law School also offers a bachelor's degree in law with a concentration in Intellectual Property Rights.
 Authorized by the State Council of China, the Law School established the nation's first post-doctoral research center covering all doctoral subject areas.

 RUC Law School's 43 research institutes carry-out numerous projects of national—and international—importance.
 These research institutes include two Ministry of Education sponsored humanities and social science research centers, the Research Center for Criminal Jurisprudence, the Research Center of Civil & Commercial Jurisprudence, and the RUC Center for Disabled Person's Law & Legal Services.
 RUC Law School's expansive library houses more than 300,000 volumes, including over 50,000 foreign language sources.
 There are over 1,300 Chinese and 3,000 foreign law journals available to students, faculty and visiting scholars.
 RUC Law School edits and publishes the nation's leading law journal, the Jurists' Review, as well as the RUC Law Review and the Chaoyang Law Review.
 The Law School also publishes an internationally distributed English law journal, Frontiers of Law in China, which connects an English readership with the swiftly shifting trends that define China's contemporary legal landscape.
-In efforts to make our scholarship more readily available to an increasingly internet-based society, the Law School runs a nationally recognized website entitled ‘China Civil & Commercial Law’.
+In efforts to make RUC Law School's scholarship more readily available to an increasingly internet-based society, it runs a nationally recognized website entitled ‘China Civil & Commercial Law’.

 As part of the Law School's ongoing commitment to serving the public good, professors in RUC Law School have advised the Politburo of the Chinese Communist Party and the National People's Congress Standing Committee.